croningp/dropfactory/doc/working_stations/dish_recording.md

 ## Dish Recording station

-Once the droplet are placed on the aqueous phase, the dish is moved under a camera (position 4 of the aqueous wheel) for the droplet behaviour to be recorded and saved as a video file.
+Once the droplets are placed on the aqueous phase, the dish is moved under a camera (position 4 of the aqueous wheel) for the droplet behaviour to be recorded and saved as a video file.

 ![Camera Real](../../media/img/working_stations/camera.jpg)

-We use a simple webcam for recording but need to ensure the lighting condition are very similar between each experiments.
-Especially, it is important to remove all light reflection on the water surface that hinger the performance of image analysis of the droplets.
+We use a simple webcam for recording but we need to ensure that the lighting conditions are very similar between each experiment.
+Especially, it is important to remove all light reflection on the water surface that hinders the performance of image analysis of the droplets.

 ![Camera 3D](../../hardware/3d_parts/camera_holder/camera_holder_angle.png)